kanno-soe/kanno-soe/Exposition/Theory.md

 ## Temporality and Causation are overlays

-> This being, that is.
+> In this being, that is.
 > Owing to the arising of this, that arises.
-> This not being, that is not.
+> In this not being, that is not.
 > Owing to the cessation of this, that ceases.
 >
 > — Buddha, *Udāna* 1.3